Causal inference with recurrent and competing events: Proof of identification results

 The weight $W_{C,i}$ is a ratio of Kaplan-Meier survival terms with the respect to the censoring event.
 Let us also define the hazard of the competing event by

 Putting everything together, we have that

-Eq.~\ref{eq:weighted_canonical_total_effect} enables us to establish a correspondence with estimands in the counting process literature, as discussed in Sec.~\ref{section:correspondence of identification formulas}, and also motivates estimators that we described in Sec.~\ref{sec:estimation_maintext}.
-The product term in Eq.~\ref{eq:weighted_canonical_total_effect} is a survival term with respect to the competing event, and the expectation is over weighted increments of the recurrent syncope.
-In the limit of fine discretization of time, Eq.~\ref{eq:weighted_canonical_total_effect} converges to
+Expression (\ref{eq:weighted_canonical_total_effect}) enables us to establish a correspondence with estimands in the counting process literature, as discussed in Sec.~\ref{section:correspondence of identification formulas}, and also motivates estimators that we described in Sec.~\ref{sec:estimation_maintext}.
+The product term in (\ref{eq:weighted_canonical_total_effect}) is a survival term with respect to the competing event, and the expectation is over weighted increments of recurrent acute kidney injury.
+In the limit of fine discretization of time, (\ref{eq:weighted_canonical_total_effect}) converges to